PMunch/notificatcher/README.md

   newlines so should be somehow wrapped if you want to split the output into individual notifications.
 {expireTimeout} -> Expiry timeout
-{assignedId} -> The ID assigned to this notification {actions} -> The list of actions, separated by commas {hints:<hint name>} -> A named hint from the table of hints, after the hint name you can also supply a list of strings separated by colons which will be
+{id} -> The ID assigned to this notification, or in the case of a closed notification the ID of the notification to close.
+{actions} -> The list of actions, separated by commas {hints:<hint name>} -> A named hint from the table of hints, after the hint name you can also supply a list of strings separated by colons which will be